Blimba/PyWC3/README.md

 a folder format. `DIST_FOLDER` is where the built map files can be found after PyWC3 has been executed. `JASS_FOLDER` contains the Blizzard Jass code definitions, which help us with code completion.
 Every new version of Warcraft III requires us to [translate these](#jass-translate) to make sure our definitions are up to date.

+`MPQ_EXE` points to the location of the [MPQEDitor.exe](http://www.zezula.net/en/mpq/download.html) which we can use to load/save the map in mpq format.
+Loading folder/mpq is automatic based on the type we supply, and the way the map is saved depends on the `SAVE_AS_MPQ` flag.

 `PYTHON_SOURCE_FOLDER` contains all of the maps code, as well as standard libraries which can be included into the map script.
 The entrypoint for the python code is {mapfile}.py, where {mapfile} is the name of the map file.
 This script